Pieloth/ASUS-G713PV-fix/README.md

 ## Prerequisites on Modern Standby and Legacy Power Schemes to use this script
 > [!IMPORTANT]
-> Modern Standby should be ENABLED!
+> A good [White paper here](https://dl.dell.com/manuals/all-products/esuprt_solutions_int/esuprt_solutions_int_solutions_resources/client-mobile-solution-resources_white-papers45_en-us.pdf) to understand all subtilities of Modern Standby
 >
+> The intent her is to have Modern Standby ENABLED
+>
-> If previously disabled, better to re-enable it.
+> In case previously disabled, better to re-enable it.
 It can be used now along with Hibernation

 All tweaks are applied to the **current Windows 11 Power Scheme** in use.

-Normally, if Modern Standby is enabled, there should be only 1 legacy Power Scheme left: **Balanced**

-Not talking here about the 3 Windows 11 Modern Power Plans: Power saving, normal, performance, in Windows 11 settings.
+Normally, if Modern Standby is enabled, there should be only 1 legacy Power Scheme left: **Balanced** (not talking here about the 3 Windows 11 Modern Power Plans: Power saving, normal, performance, in Windows 11 settings).

-Current Legacy Power Scheme in use can be checked with admin command line: `powercfg /L`
+Current Legacy Power Scheme in use can be displayed with admin command line: `powercfg /L` .
+The GUID with the star at end of line is the one currently active

-Script detects and use the GUID for the active Power Scheme, normally balanced.

-Balanced power scheme GUID: 381b4222-f694-41f0-9685-ff5bb260df2e
+Script detects and uses the GUID for the active Power Scheme, normally it is: "Balanced", with Power scheme GUID: 381b4222-f694-41f0-9685-ff5bb260df2e

 But can be another one if other Legacy Power Schemes are in use